-- We will develop and demonstrate a familiarity with a range of texts, terms, and theories of the study of African American literature vis a vis speculative and science fiction.
-We will engage different authors and texts to complicate notions of canon, genre, form, time, and place. - We will identify and articulate different ways to explore, close read, analyze, and critique literature and other media. - We will consider questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power. - We will use science fiction and popular culture as vernacular theory to think, talk, write, and interrogate the world around us.
+- We will develop and demonstrate a familiarity with a range of texts, terms, and theories of the study of "American literature."
+We will engage different authors and texts to complicate notions of canon, genre, form, time, and place. - We will identify and articulate different ways to explore, close read, analyze, and critique literature and other media. - We will consider questions and intersections of race, gender, sexuality, ability, class, nation, culture, and power. - We will use literature and popular culture as vernacular theory to think, talk, write, and interrogate the world around us.

 WE WILL spend the semester asking and addressing difficult, challenging, and sometimes discomforting ideas, questions, and topics, focusing on different identities, bodies, histories, desires, experiences, and even struggles and violences.
 Whether on the page, screen, on campus, or in the community, we will explore and engage multiple perspectives, levels of familiarity with the material, and heady and heartfelt responses.
-In other words, our class will be a
+In other words, our class will be a safe, respectful, but not necessarily comfortable space.
+While pushing boundaries and comfort zones are essential to critical thinking, making connections, and intellectual and personal freedom, see me with concerns and queries, for reasonable accommodations, and for further resources on campus.

-"If one is lucky, a solitary fantasy can totally transform one million realities." -Maya Angelou
+"If one is lucky, a solitary fantasy can totally transform one million realities."

+-Maya Angelou